Updated cover crop termination publication available for 2020

-To increase the rate of success, the Michigan State University Extension cover crops team has released “Cover Crop Termination,” a new publication co-authored by weed extension specialist Christy Sprague and weed science diagnostician Erin Hill.
+To increase the rate of success, the Michigan State University Extension cover crops team has updated for 2020 and released “Cover Crop Termination,” co-authored by weed extension specialist Christy Sprague and weed science diagnostician Erin Hill.
 Cover crop termination methods discussed include winter kill, mechanical methods and herbicide options.

 Table 1 of this document details the effectiveness of these methods for specific cover crop species, including suggested herbicide rates.
 This table also lists the rotation intervals required for subsequent cash crops following the listed herbicide applications.